 Techies: You will work on this show and the Theatre Showcase.
 Techies will be required to assist with finding props & costumes, help with hair/make-up, build set pieces, act as run crew, assemble the video & sound effects and run them during the show.

 Performances: Oct.
 24-25, 7:30pm, at LuHi

 Synopsis: The Showcase is our annual Theatre Fundraiser.
 This entertainment filled evening features four one act plays directed by some of our more experienced theatre students and an appearance from CrossPlay (our elite ministry theatre troupe).
 Everything from comedy to drama (and maybe even a little audience participation) will be featured to showcase the talents of our LuHi theatre students.
 The audience will get to hear about our outstanding theatre program and donor opportunities while dining on appetizers and desserts from Biscuits & Berries.

-ACTORS: You will be involved in at least one of the four plays.
-There will be a few rehearsals in September but most of the rehearsals will take place in October after Silent Laughter is over.
+Actors: You will be involved in at least one of the four plays.
+There will be a few rehearsals in September but most of the rehearsals will take place in October after Vintage Hitchcock is over.
 Lines will be due Oct.
 1st (completely memorized and off book).